ornela1998/ornela1998.github.io/index.md

 ## Biography

 Hi!
 I am currently a **second-year Ph.D. student** in Department of Computer Science and Engineering at the University of Electronic Science and Technology of China, under the supervision of Prof. <a href="https://scholar.google.com/citations?user=YevGUDgAAAAJ&hl=en" target="_blank">Qin Ke</a>.
-I received my Master’s degree from Babcock University in 2014, under the supervision of Dr Okolie S.O and my bachelor’s degree in <a href="https//:www.uacosendai-edu.net" target=="_blank">Cosendai Adventist University</a> in 2012.
+I received my Master’s degree from Babcock University in 2014, under the supervision of Dr Okolie S.O and my bachelor’s degree in <a href="https//:www.uacosendai-edu.net" target="_blank">Cosendai Adventist University</a> in 2012.

 My current research topics include object detection in images and videos, person re-identification and Generative Adversarial Networks (GANs).
 Details can be found in my [CV](https://jpainam.github.io/cv.pdf).
 Feel free to contact me at jpainam at gmail dot com or visit me at our Lab: Main Building, Room A2 301, University of Electronic Science and Technology of China.